Wondering how to start a Facebook group for business? We’ve got you.

 If you don’t want members to share promotions or in case of a TV show group – spoilers, mention that.
 Not only does this drive the point home but it also makes members feel safe (from spammy promotions, spoilers, etc.) while joining the group.

 When you’ve accepted a person’s request to join the group, a pinned post will allow you to choose the first thing he sees.
 It is a space for you to welcome members, introduce them to the group’s culture, revise the rules and you can even share videos or links with them.

 Pro-tip: Use this space to welcome new members and make them feel connected to the community.

 Step 7: Cover Photo

-With everything else in place all you’re left to do is make your group more attractive.
+With everything else in place, all you’re left to do is make your group more attractive.
 Adding a great cover photo will do the trick.
 Remember that the cover photo is the main highlight of any property on Facebook because it is the first thing you see.
 Make sure it visually communicates your business’s message with its audience.

 Each of these steps helps in building a comfortable and exciting space for a Facebook community.
-With an up and running Facebook group, your next challenge is to understand how to grow Facebook group.
+With an up and running Facebook group, your next challenge is to understand how to grow a Facebook group.
 As a business, you have multiple networks that you can leverage and let your audience know about your Facebook community.
 Go here for tactical tips to get more people to join your Facebook group.